dupgit/sauvegarde/README.md

          the versions of a file
 * 0.0.10 restore a directory and it's subfiles and directories at a specific date.
 Write a man page for each programs.
+* 0.0.11 have some statistics with the server.

 ### Releases